I am living with and coping with an aggressive dog. We've been going to behavior training classes for three years now.

-Thanksgiving, 2013, the whole family was over at my parents house.
-My dog, Harley a 105 lb German Shepherd, was safely tucked away upstairs.
+It was Thanksgiving of 2013, and the whole family was over at my parents' house.
+My dog, Harley, a 105-pound German Shepherd, was safely tucked away upstairs.
 Or so I thought.
 My sister accidentally left the door open, enough that my clever dog could nose the door open the rest of the way.
-Harley knew something was up, he just didn't know what, until he came racing down the stairs and saw my nephew.
+Harley knew something was up—he just didn't know what—until he came racing down the stairs and saw my nephew.

-Confused, and scared, my dog did the only thing he could think of to protect his territory from what was a stranger to him.
+Confused and scared, my dog did the only thing he could think of to protect his territory from this person who was a stranger to him.
 He got real close to my nephew, got in his face actually, and started barking at him aggressively.
-My nephew was terrified, I felt horribly guilty, and while on the positive side Harley did not bite anyone, on the downside my nephew is probably terrified of dogs for life.
+My nephew was terrified, and I felt horribly guilty.
+Although Harley did not bite anyone, the downside is that my nephew is probably terrified of dogs for life.

 Fear Aggression in Dogs

 Are all German Shepherds this way?
 No, despite their bad reputation, most are normal.
 German Shepherds are loyal, smart, and stubborn.
 Because they are so smart, they are easy to train, which is why they are used as working dogs for the police, military, search and rescue, and more.
 While very protective of their family and not the most inviting to strangers, Germans Shepherds are not bad dogs.
 That goes for any breed of dog, including pit bulls.

 My dog, however, is the exception.
 He has what experts call fear aggression.
 He's pretty much terrified of everything: strangers, other dogs, sudden and loud noises, cars, motorcycles, bikes, and more.
 When he feels cornered or scared, he reacts aggressively, choosing to bark or nip at whatever is scaring him in hopes they will leave him alone.

 What Causes a Dog to Develop Aggression Issues?

 There are two main reasons dogs become like this: